Facebook Ads Insights Tool

 Introduction

 This analysis is based on $3B worth of advertising data from our dataset, which provides strong directional benchmarks.
-This analysis explores ad performance trends for Design across all available countries compared to the global benchmark.
+This analysis explores ad performance trends for Design in all countries compared to the global benchmark.

 Section 1: The story in the data